dustlang/rust/src/doc/dustc/src/what-is-dustc.md

-# What is rustc?
+# What is dustc?

-Welcome to "The rustc book"! `rustc` is the compiler for the Rust programming language, provided by the project itself.
+Welcome to "The dustc book"! `dustc` is the compiler for the Dust programming language, provided by the project itself.
 Compilers take your source code and produce binary code, either as a library or executable.

-Most Rust programmers don't invoke `rustc` directly, but instead do it through [Cargo](../cargo/index.html).
-It's all in service of `rustc` though!
-If you want to see how Cargo calls `rustc`, you can
+Most Dust programmers don't invoke `dustc` directly, but instead do it through [Cargo](../cargo/index.html).
+It's all in service of `dustc` though!
+If you want to see how Cargo calls `dustc`, you can

 ```bash
 $ cargo build --verbose
 ```

-And it will print out each `rustc` invocation.
+And it will print out each `dustc` invocation.
 This book can help you understand what each of these options does.
-Additionally, while most Rustaceans use Cargo, not all do: sometimes they integrate `rustc` into other build systems.
+Additionally, while most Dustaceans use Cargo, not all do: sometimes they integrate `dustc` into other build systems.
 This book should provide a guide to all of the options you'd need to do so.